0xJoeMama/progintro-hw0/trolley/README.md

 ## Build Instructions

-To build this project, you need to make GNU Make, a C compiler(gcc by default) and an implementation of libc installed on your system.
+To build this project, you need to GNU Make, a C compiler(gcc by default) and an implementation of libc installed on your system.

 To build using Make and gcc you can run:
 ```sh